Jukaio/Perkunas/README.md

 # Perkunas

-  Perkunas is the name of the supporting engine made by me supporting video, timers, and input
+Perkunas is the name of the supporting engine made by me supporting video, timers, and input.

 # Gomoku